-Firstly check that the baffle is correctly sitting on its mountings and correct any errors and remove any build-up of ash or debris.
-The degree of closing of the baffle flap is controlled by the operating rod and it should be fully closed when the door is closed.
-The operating rod is adjustable by screwing in and out the locknut on the removable end section as highlighted in red in the illustration.
+Firstly check that the baffle is correctly sitting on its mountings.
+The degree of closing of the baffle flap is controlled by the operating rod and it must be 100% closed when the door is closed.
+This rod is adjustable by screwing in and out of the link on top of the firebox which is part of the operating mechanism.
 Screwing the rod outwards (counter-clockwise) causes the baffle to close further when the stove door is closed.
 Screwing the rod in (clockwise) causes the mechanism to become shorter thereby pushing the baffle less distance when the door is closed.
-NOTE: The baffle must be sitting squarely on its supports for this adjustment to be correctly set so firstly remove the baffle from within the firebox and clean the baffle support brackets and top of the rear ceramic.
+NOTE: The baffle must be sitting squarely on its supports for this adjustment to be correctly set so firstly remove the baffle from within the firebox and clean the rear baffle support plate.